xiph/ogg/README.md

 (Build instructions for Ogg codecs such as vorbis are similar and may be found in those source modules' README files)

+## License ##

+THIS FILE IS PART OF THE OggVorbis SOFTWARE CODEC SOURCE CODE.
+USE, DISTRIBUTION AND REPRODUCTION OF THIS LIBRARY SOURCE IS GOVERNED BY A BSD-STYLE SOURCE LICENSE INCLUDED WITH THIS SOURCE IN 'COPYING'.
+PLEASE READ THESE TERMS BEFORE DISTRIBUTING.

+THE OggVorbis SOURCE CODE IS COPYRIGHT (C) 1994-2015 by the Xiph.Org Foundation https://www.xiph.org/